That-Dude/rc-backup/README.md

 # Stats
-On a server with 20 Wordpress sites averaging ~150MB each the intitial full backup compressed down to ~700MB, with the nigly differential backups incrasing in size each day to use apprximately 500MB in total each month.
+On a server with 20 Wordpress sites averaging ~150MB each the intitial full backup compressed down to ~700MB, with the nigly differential backups adding apprximately 500MB each month.

 A Wasabi 1TB bucket costs $6 per month.
 So that's around 800 backups, or more that 2 years of backups before you need to prune your old data.